 Renovation Alliance handles the the many rehab projects that are relatively small but still important.

 Total Action for Progress handles major rehabilitation projects on owner-occupied houses as well as Emergency Home Repair projects.

 LEAD Safe Roanoke handles lead paint abatement in houses where young children are present.

-Residents, business owners and other stakeholders meet bi-monthly at Goodwill of the Valleys jobs campus on Melrose Avenue to provide input and to learn about activities in MOTA.
-The public is invited to attend these meetings.
-For information on the next scheduled MOTA Stakeholders meeting you can call 540-983-6404 or email email@example.com.
+Residents, business owners and other stakeholders meet every month to provide input and to learn about activities in MOTA.
+These meetings are open to the public and anyone with an interest is encouraged to attend.
+Meetings are the 2nd Monday of each month at 630 pm at the Goodwill center at Melrose and 24th.
+For information on the next scheduled MOTA Stakeholders meeting you can call 540-983-6404 or email firstname.lastname@example.org.